enertrag/enersys_docs/docs/overview.md

 ## Managing scenarios

 Running many model variants manually can be tedious.
 The `Scenarios` helper automates this process by varying parameters and executing the model for each combination.
-Provide a function that assembles, optimizes, and returns a `Network` for a given set of parameters.
+Provide a function that assembles and returns a `Network` for a given set of parameters.
+If the returned network has not been solved yet, `Scenarios` will call `network.optimize()` automatically.

+Two optional hooks allow further customisation:

+- `modify_network` is executed **before** optimisation and only if the scenario function returned an unsolved network.
+It can be either a callable that tweaks the network or a `Network` instance.
+When a `Network` instance is supplied, the new `Network.modify_by_network` method is used to apply the component capacities from that network to the scenario network.
+- `post_optimize` runs **after** optimisation and can trigger post-processing steps such as `Network.create_txt`.

+Both hooks may optionally include any subset of the scenario parameters in their function signature, but they do not have to.

 Parmameters can be divided into groups.
 Same groups are varied together.
 For different group permutations are created.
 E.g. the parameters p1 = Parameter(values=[50, 100], group=1), p2 = Parameter(values=[8, 9], group=1) and